 Make sure you’re comfortable with the risks before you invest.

 How much tax will you pay?

-Before buying your plan, talk to the provider and make sure you understand what tax you may have to pay.
+Before buying your plan, talk to the provider and make sure you understand what tax you might have to pay.

 Will you have to pay charges for a school fee plan?